HRC-2K/OFFLINE_ACTIVATION/README.md

 ## ⚡ Quick Start

-Run the interactive manager instantly from any PowerShell window without downloading extra files:
+Run the script using the following PowerShell command:

 ### 🔷 Pure PowerShell Version (Recommended)
 ```powershell